About Costa Rica

 - Costa Rica hasn’t had a national army since 1948.

 - Religion plays an important role in Costa Rica’s culture, with approximately 76 percent of Costa Ricans identifying as Catholic.
+In fact, Catholicism is the official religion and impacts laws including the prohibition on both abortion and the death penalty, as well as the requirement that students take religion classes.

 - Costa Rica has a literacy rate of 97.8 percent, one of the highest in the world.